rdkcentral/rdk-halif-device_settings/docs/pages/ds-display_halSpec.md

 `DS` Display `HAL` provides a set of `APIs` to manage operations related to connected display devices connected to HDMI Output port of the source devices.

-The main purpose of this module is to facilitate communication between the `caller`, and `HAL` interface, such that information about the EDID , Aspect Ratio can be queried by the `caller`.
-The Display Device parameters such as Device Connected/Disconnected, HDCP Protocol Changes, RX Sense ON/OFF are notified to the `caller`.
+The main purpose of this module is to facilitate communication between the `caller`, and `HAL` interface, such that information about the `EDID` , Aspect Ratio of connected display device can be queried by the `caller`.
+The Display Device parameters such as Device Connected/Disconnected, `HDCP` Protocol Changes, RX Sense ON/OFF are notified to the `caller`.

 ## Component Runtime Execution Requirements